 You may be reimbursed for lodging, meals and incidentals, and the mileage to and from the safe haven location.
 In most cases, you will be authorized mileage.

-Meals and Incidentals: Meals and Incidentals (M&I) are paid based upon the age of the person evacuated and the designated safe haven location.
-The full M&I rate is paid to each person aged 12 and over, and 50% of the M&I rate is paid to each person under age 12.
+Meals and Incidentals: Meals and Incidentals (M&I) are paid based on the age of the person evacuated and the designated safe haven location.
+Each person aged 12 and over is paid the full M&I rate, and 50% of the M&I rate is paid to each person under age 12.

 Lodging: Lodging will be reimbursed up to the authorized rate for the safe haven location, if one is designated, or the authorized rate for the actual location, if no location is designated.
-Lodging rate are authorized for each family member over the age of 12, with those under the age of 12 eligible for up to 50% of the lodging amount.
-Lodging is not reimbursed if you stay with friends or family.
+Your lodging reimbursement is calculated for each family member over the age of 12, with those under the age of 12 eligible for up to 50% of the lodging amount.
+You wont’ be paid if you stay with friends or family.
 Lodging reimbursement requires receipts and you will not be paid in excess of the actual amount spent on lodging.

 Mileage: In theory, you may be authorized mileage for one vehicle for each family member aged 16 and older.
 In reality, leave those extra cars at home to keep the traffic down and make it easier for everyone to evacuate.